1 / 3

 Hakurei Turnip

-Brassica rapa 'Hakurei' is a compact, fast-maturing annual root vegetable in the mustard family (Brassicaceae) reaching 8–14 inches (20–35 cm) tall with a 6–10 inch (15–25 cm) spread.
-This Japanese hybrid cultivar (F1) produces a smooth, white, globe-shaped root 2–3 inches (5–8 cm) in diameter with thin skin, crisp texture, and a mild, sweet, fruity flavor — unlike the pungent, fibrous roots of traditional European turnips.
-Flesh is white, fine-grained, juicy.
-Leaves are medium green, oblong to spatulate, lightly hairy, 6–10 inches (15–25 cm) long, edible as cooking greens.
-Root formation is rapid: harvest-ready in 38–45 days from direct sowing.
-The thin skin does not require peeling.
-Performs in cool weather; bolts rapidly when day length exceeds 14 hours or temperatures exceed 80°F (27°C).
-In the Pacific Northwest, spring and fall sowings produce the highest-quality roots.
-Roots become pithy if left in the ground past 3 inches (8 cm) diameter.
+Brassica rapa 'Hakurei' is a compact fast-maturing annual root vegetable in the mustard family (Brassicaceae) reaching 8–14 inches (20–35 cm) tall and 6–10 inches (15–25 cm) wide.
+The cultivar is a Japanese F1 hybrid producing a smooth white globe-shaped root 2–3 inches (5–8 cm) in diameter with thin skin, crisp texture, and a mild sweet fruity flavor that separates the cultivar from the pungent fibrous roots of traditional European turnips.
+Flesh is white smooth-textured juicy and runs apple-like in crunch and sweetness when eaten raw.
+Leaves are medium green oblong to spatulate lightly hairy 6–10 inches (15–25 cm) long, edible as cooking greens — sautéed, braised, or added to soups.
+Root formation runs rapid, with harvest-ready roots in 38–45 days from direct sowing — among the shortest days-to-harvest for any root vegetable.
+The thin smooth skin requires no peeling for raw eating preparations.
+The cultivar performs in cool weather and bolts rapidly when day length exceeds 14 hours or air temperatures exceed 80°F (27°C); spring and fall sowings produce the highest-quality roots in the Pacific Northwest and continental temperate climates.
+Roots become pithy and hollow if left in the ground past 3 inches (8 cm) diameter — harvest timing relative to root size is the principal quality control point for the cultivar.
+Not known to be toxic to pets or humans.

 Native Range

 The species Brassica rapa is native to central Asia and the Mediterranean region.
-'Hakurei' is a Japanese F1 hybrid developed for salad-quality fresh eating.
-Introduced to North American markets in the 1990s and has become the standard Japanese salad turnip cultivar in market gardens.Suggested Uses
+The 'Hakurei' cultivar is a Japanese F1 hybrid developed for salad-quality fresh eating and was introduced to North American market gardens in the 1990s.
+It has become the principal Japanese salad turnip cultivar in U.S. and Canadian market gardens since that introduction.Suggested Uses

 Appearance